top of page

 Designing gameplay that matches the narrative

 We decided that the robot was initially a helper robot that was assigned to help a family.
-Then we used that as a root to discuss the combat design for the character.
+This became the basis for designing the mechanics for the player character.
 This landed in that the robot should use mainly stealth to overcome the enemies, but it will also be able to pick up guard robots tasers and find objects in the environment that can be used for melee attacks

 Doing Research

-When we had decided what direction we wanted to go with the gameplay I started looking at similar games that we could use as reference.
-The game that we thought was most similar to our idea was Last of Us, which was also the game the art time wanted to use as reference for the art direction.
+When we had decided on what direction we wanted to go with the gameplay I started looking at similar games that we could use as references.
+The game that we thought was most similar to our idea was Last of Us, which was also the game the art team wanted to use as reference for the art direction.

 I set it up so I could stream Last of Us to the rest of the team, where we then could take apart the game and use it as inspiration for our gameplay design, level design and scripting.